 The Best Friends Podcast

 An animal welfare professional’s typical day includes unparalleled joy and heart-wrenching despair, often in equal measure.
-Small triumphs are huge, huge losses are expected.
-The burn out is real but it’s the hard-won progress that sustains us.
+The burnout is real but it’s the hard-won progress that sustains us.

 On the Best Friends Podcast, you'll hear stories from the front lines of lifesaving.
 You’ll hear from leading experts on topics that impact all of us.
 These are stories that matter to shelters, rescue groups, and the animal welfare organizations that enable their service to a community and its animals.
 These are stories for all of us.